Workflows & Recipes

 - Runtime tool discovery via MCP

-tools/list— when Hive adds a new market data tool, your agent picks it up without a redeploy
+tools/list.
+When Hive adds a new market data tool, your agent picks it up without a redeploy

 Your agent focuses on analysis, not API plumbing.
-Builders who move a research or market-intel agent to Hive typically collapse a 200–400 line provider-integration module into a 20-line hive() helper and a thin dispatch function.
+Builders who move a research or market-intel agent to Hive typically collapse a 200-to-400 line provider-integration module into a 20-line hive() helper and a thin dispatch function.